 If Glendale police arrest you for a marijuana-related DUI, your first reaction is probably fear, anger, or anxiety.
 Before you speak to police and say something that could incriminate you, talk to a Glendale criminal attorney.
 You have the right to remain silent and refuse to answer police questions until you have an attorney present.
 Take advantage of this right.
 Do not say anything at all to the arresting officer, other than that you wish to contact a lawyer.
 As soon as the booking process is complete, you will receive one phone call.
 Use it to dial (623) 847-7117, and get an aggressive Glendale marijuana DUI lawyer on your side.

 Our team of attorneys knows the state’s marijuana laws down to the finest detail.
 We can advise you on what to say, what to do, and how best to protect your rights after a DUI arrest.
-Our firm can create a defense based on your specific situation and guide you through the process with the goal of minimizing DUI penalties or dropping the charges whenever possible.
+Our firm can create a defense based on your specific situation and guide you through the process to minimize DUI penalties in Glendale or drop the charges whenever possible.
 It’s our job to advocate for you, no matter what.
 Let us help you overcome the tangled web of Arizona’s DUI charges after a marijuana-related offense.
-Contact us whenever you need to for a consult.
+Contact us whenever you need to for a consultation.